adina/2013-09-04-uiowa/day1.shell/Readme.md

 **Tab Completion**

-Navigate to the home directory.
+Navigate to the home directory (.../2013-09-04-uiowa).
 Typing out directory names can waste a lot of time.
 When you start typing out the name of a directory, then hit the tab key, the shell will try to fill in the rest of the directory name.
 For example, enter:

-    cd S<tab>
+    cd d<tab>

-The shell will fill in the rest of the directory name for `boot-camps`.
+The shell will fill in the rest of the directory name for `day1.shell`.
 Now enter:

     ls ~/2013-09-04-uiowa/day1.shell/e<tab><tab>